aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 When using the `run > debug` menu, any breakpoint set in the test code or application code will be hit.

 > Note: when debugging the tests and the test complete, the test results will be in the console panel of the debugger window.

-## Run\Debug configuration shortcuts

-- Open the Run\Debug configuration dialog

-use `ctrl+opt+d` or `ctrl+opt+r` to open the run\debug configurations context menu.

-use the up\down arrow key to select the `edit configurations ...` item

-hit enter to open the Run\Debug configuration dialog

-- Popup the debug configurations context menu

-`ctrl+opt+d`

-select the debug configuration you want to run using up/down arrow keys and hit enter

-- Popup the run configurations context menu

-`ctrl+opt+r`

-select the run configuration you want to run using up/down arrow keys and hit enter

-- Rerun the last debug configuration

-`ctrl+d`

-> will run the last debug configuration that was run using `ctrl+opt+d`

-- Rerun the last run configuration

-`ctrl+r`

-> will run the last run configuration that was run using `ctrl+opt+r`

 ## Debugging or Running a PHP Script